How to fast safely during Ramadan

 - Diskussion

 Ramadan, the holiest month in the Islamic calendar, is observed by nearly two billion people worldwide.
-This year, this sacred month is expected to begin on the evening of February 18th or 19th, depending on the sighting of the new crescent moon.
+This year, it is expected to begin on the evening of February 18th or 19th, depending on the sighting of the new crescent moon.

 Ramadan is a time of reflection, prayer, and self-discipline, marked by fasting from dawn until sunset.
 While this practice is deeply meaningful, it can also bring personal challenges.
 If you’re observing the fast, we have expert tips to help support you along the way.